dylanvu/cpptotxt/readme.md

 Now, whenever you `make`, using `copy`, it should turn your .cpp file into a .txt file in the same directory together!

 ## Non Makefile Usage (no `make`)
 Not recommended.
-It would be faster to copy, paste, and change the extension.
+It would be faster to copy, paste, and change the extension than to remember/type in the command.
-1. Obtain a local copy of this repository, or the `txt.cpp` file at least
+1. Obtain a local copy of this repository, or the `txt.cpp` file at least.
-2. Compile the `txt.cpp` program if you don't have the `txt.exe` and the `txt.o`
+2. Compile the `txt.cpp` program into `txt.exe` if you don't have the `txt.exe`.
 3. Obtain the path to `txt.exe`.
-4. `cd` to your project directory and paste the path and the .cpp file name **without the .cpp extension**
+4. Using your terminal, `cd` to your project directory and paste the path and the .cpp file name **without the .cpp extension**
     * Example: `"C:\Users\Dylan Vu\CLionProjects\cisp400\cpptotxt\txt.exe" main` to turn `main.cpp` into a txt file
-    * Repeat each time you want to reconvert. `Makefiles` can do this automatically, though!
+    * Repeat this step each time you want to reconvert.
 5. Done!